How to structure B2B marketing team?

 Should content marketing report to marketing or product?

-Content marketing reports to marketing when it focuses on demand generation and expertise.
-Report to product when content primarily creates user education and product documentation.
+When content focuses on demand generation and expertise, it reports to marketing.
+When content primarily creates user education and product documentation, it reports to product.
 B2B companies with complex technical products often split content between marketing-owned authority content and product-owned user education.

 How do digital marketing and content marketing work together?

 Digital marketing handles paid distribution and performance improvement while content marketing creates assets and messaging direction.
-The collaboration point is campaign planning where content provides assets and digital determines distribution channels and targeting.
+Campaign planning is where they meet: content provides the assets, digital determines distribution channels and targeting.
 Both teams share performance metrics and improve based on engagement and conversion data.

 Do I need separate social media and email marketing specialists?

 Separate specialists become necessary when you're publishing daily across more than five channels and running complex nurture sequences.
-Smaller teams can assign these responsibilities to content or digital marketers.
+Smaller teams can assign these responsibilities to content or digital marketers without much friction.
 The decision point is typically when channel management requires more than 60% of someone's time.

 Hiring and Sequencing